GoogleCloudPlatform/accelerated-platforms/CONTRIBUTING.md

 #### Python

-The repository requires that files use the [Black](https://github.com/psf/black) code formatter and style.
+The repository requires that Python files:

+- Use the [Black](https://github.com/psf/black) code formatter and style.
+- Use the [isort](https://github.com/PyCQA/isort) to organize imports.

 #### Markdown